ska-telescope/developer.skatelescope.org/src/development/python_package_release_procedure.rst

   $ python setup.py sdist bdist_wheel

-This will form part of the CI pipeline job for the repository.
-It will be build automatically.
+This will form part of the CI pipeline job for the repository so that it can be build automatically.
 The developer should add this build step in their *.gitlab-ci.yml* file, for example:

 .. code:: yaml